sukykaur/AzureGDPR/PaaSWebAppOverview.md

 [Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/) helps users track performance, maintain security, and identify trends by enabling organizations to audit, create alerts, and archive data, including tracking API calls in customers' Azure resources.

 **Application Insights**
 [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview) is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
-Use it to monitor your live web application.
+Use it to monitor the live web application.
 It detects performance anomalies.
-It includes powerful analytics tools to help you diagnose issues and to understand what users actually do with your app.
-It's designed to help you continuously improve performance and usability.
+It includes powerful analytics tools to help customers diagnose issues and to understand what users actually do with their app.
+It's designed to help customers continuously improve performance and usability.

 ## Threat Model